bjt-user/Linux/scanner.md

 https://developers.hp.com/hp-linux-imaging-and-printing/

-=> it gives you a shell script that you have to execute and it seems to only work for specific distros
+=> it gives you a shell script that you have to execute and it seems to only work for specific distros\
+=> maybe install a listed distro in a VM